 Annick MacAskill is the author of No Meeting Without Body (Gaspereau Press, 2018), nominated for the League of Canadian Poets’ Gerald Lampert Memorial Award and shortlisted for the J. M. Abraham Poetry Award (Atlantic Book Awards).
-Her second full-length collection is due to be published by Gaspereau Press in the spring of 2020.
-She is also the author of a chapbook, Brotherly Love: Poems of Sappho and Charaxos (Frog Hollow Press, 2016), and has been a member of Room Magazine‘s editorial board since 2018.
+Her second full-length collection, Murmurations, is due to be published by Gaspereau Press in the spring of 2020.

 MacAskill has been a finalist for the CBC’s Canada Writes Poetry Prize, The Fiddlehead‘s Ralph Gustafson Poetry Prize, Grain Magazine‘s Short Grain Contest, The New Quarterly‘s Edna Staebler Personal Essay Contest, and other literary honours.
-Her writing has appeared in print and online publications across Canada and abroad, including the Literary Review of Canada, Best Canadian Poetry 2019, Canadian Notes & Queries, Grain Magazine, Prism, Versal, Room Magazine, The Stinging Fly, The Fiddlehead, Arc, Lemon Hound, and CV2.
+Her writing has appeared in journals and anthologies across Canada and abroad, including The Humber Literary Review, Best Canadian Poetry 2019, Canadian Notes & Queries, Grain Magazine, Prism, Versal, Room Magazine, The Stinging Fly, The Fiddlehead, Arc, Lemon Hound, and CV2.

-Originally from Ontario, she currently lives and writes in Halifax, Nova Scotia, on the traditional, ancestral, and unceded territory of the Mi’kmaq.
+Originally from Ontario, she currently lives and writes in Halifax, Nova Scotia, on the traditional and ancestral territory of the Mi’kmaq.

 Find her on Twitter: @thisisannick